 Mentoring and Editing

 Are you struggling with motivation, self-confidence, or getting ideas?
 How about structuring your writing time, finding an agent, or navigating the publishing world?
 If you think you would benefit from face-to-face feedback on your writing or advice on how to develop your career, I can help.
 The mentoring is guided by your needs and each session is custom-fitted to you.
-The sessions can be face-to-face (Central Belt of Scotland), or via Skype or phone.
+The sessions can be on Zoom, Skype or phone.
 For several years I have worked as a mentor for the WoMentoring Project and Scottish Book Trust, and have helped dozens of aspiring writers, many of whom have gone on to be published.

 Editing – Novel